Niccolo-Ajroldi/Niccolo-Ajroldi/README.md

 -->

 ### Hi there, welcome to my Github profile! <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">
-I am a Machine Learning Researcher and a Mathematical Engineer, I recently graduated from Politecnico di Milano, where I completed a Master of Science in Mathematical Engineering with specialization in Statistical Learning.
+I am a Machine Learning Researcher and a Mathematical Engineer.
+I am working at **Meta AI** in Fundamental AI Research (FAIR) Labs, where I am developing stochastic optimizers and implementing algorithms for adaptive tuning of hyperparameters.
+Previoulsly, I have been in working as a ML Researcher at **U-Care Medical**, where I developed models to forecast Acute Kidney Injury in critically ill patients.

+I have a MSc in **Mathematical Engineering** with specialization in **Statistical Learning**, obtained at Politecnico di Milano.

 I am passionate about Statistics and Machine Learning, I enjoy working with data and implementing new algorithms from scratch. <br />
-I mainly code in Python, R and C++, but I am also familiar with Matlab.
+I am familiar with Python, PyTorch, R, C++, and Matlab.

-Here is some of the stuff I enjoy doing:
+Here is some of the research I enjoy doing:
+* ML Optimization
 * Distribution-Free Uncertainty Quantification
-* Deep Learning
 * Functional Data Analysis
+* Time Series Analysis and Forecasting
+* Data Visualization
 * Nonparametric Statistics
-* Time Series Analysis and Forecasting
 * Bayesian Statistics
-* Data Visualization

 [Here](https://github.com/Niccolo-Ajroldi/Niccolo-Ajroldi/blob/main/Niccolo_Ajroldi_CV.pdf) you can find a copy of my CV.